swedenconnect/technical-framework/03 - Registry for Identifiers.md

 <a name="sign-response-status-codes"></a>
 #### 3.1.7.
 Sign Response Status Codes

-Status code identifiers for the DSS Extension for SAML based Central Signing service.
+Status code identifiers for the DSS Extension for Central Signing services.
 The following identifiers provide defined status codes for inclusion in a `<ResultMinor>` element of the `<Result>` element of a sign response message according to the OASIS standard “Digital Signature Service Core Protocols, Elements, and Bindings Version 1.0” \[[OASIS-DSS](#oasis-dss)\].

 | **URL** | **Object** | **Reference** |
 | :--- | :--- | :--- |